OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Sources:**
 * AI security experts who contributed to this as Open Source.
-* The insights of these experts were inspired by research work as mentioned in the OWASP AI security & privacy guide (ENISA, Microsoft, BIML, MITRE, etc.) at https://owasp.org/www-project-ai-security-and-privacy-guide/
+* The insights of these experts were inspired by research work as mentioned in the references at the bottom of this document(ENISA, Microsoft, BIML, MITRE, etc.)

-Find more references at the bottom of this document.

 **Way of organizing**
 The threats are organized by attack surface (how and where does the attack take place?), and not by impact.
 This means that for example model theft is mentioned in three  different parts of the overview: 1. model theft by stealing model parameters from a live system, 2. model theft by stealing the modeling process or parameters from the engineering environment, and 3. model theft by reverse engineering from using the AI system.
 These are three very different attacks, with similar impacts.
 This way of organizing is helpful because the goal is to link the threats to controls, and these controls vary per attack surface.